 What are plastic pipe cements and how do they work?

-A plastic pipe cement is a mixture of plastic resin dissolved in solvents.
-The cement works by solvent action on the plastic surfaces.
-See Arrow "How and Why" sheet for additional information.
+A plastic pipe cement or solvent cement is a mixture of plastic resin dissolved in solvents.
+The cement works by solvent action to dissolve the plastic surfaces of the pipe and fitting and fuses them together to create a joint.

 How strong is a solvent-cemented plastic pipe joint?

-Plastic pipe cements are designed to make a plastic pipe joint which is as strong or stronger than the pipe being used.
-See Arrow Products section for strength data.
+Plastic pipe cements are designed to make a plastic pipe joint that is as strong or stronger than the pipe itself.

 What are the main installation problems to avoid?

-Improper Cement Selection - Follow guidelines on can or data sheet for proper pipe diameter and cement selection.
+Follow guidelines on can or data sheet for proper pipe type, schedule, diameter, application and working conditions.
+Do not mix plastic types.

-Pipe Burrs - After cutting the pipe, remove any burrs to avoid a leak.
+After cutting the pipe square, remove any burrs to avoid a leak.

-Insufficient Cleaning - For best results, use Arrow Primer, S-911, for pressure applications, and Arrow Cleaner, S-901, for non-pressure.
+For best results, use ARROW Primer, 911, for pressure applications, and ARROW Cleaner, 901, for non-pressure.

-During installation, you can get an indication of a good joint if the pipe "grabs" (i.e. fuses) the fitting a few seconds after joining and becomes a firm union.
-If the pipe is wobbly in the fitting after cementing, it indicates a loose-fitting joint and should not be used.
+Check the above main installation problems prior to cementing.
+During installation, you can get an indication of a good joint if the pipe “grabs” (i.e. fuses) the fitting a few seconds after joining and becomes a firm union.
+If the pipe is wobbly in the fitting after the joint has been assembled, it indicates a loose-fitting joint and should not be used.
 The use of a primer prior to cementing overcomes some installation problems and will make a stronger joint.
-Allow sufficient time for joints to cure based on conditions such as pipe size, temperature, humidity, before pressurizing.
-Please refer to the Arrow Set/Cure Schedule for additional information.
+After the joint properly cures (24 hours recommended), you can pressure test the joint.